By Kalli Sanders, HQ Counselor, Peer Support Counselor, and Administrative Coordinator (hey, we all wear a lot of hats around there)

 Empower them to have their own tools to get through things:

 I know I cannot protect my daughter from every bit of harm or heartbreak, nor can I ensure her future happiness just by loving her as much as I do.
 So when she feels like life has let her down, or like things are too hard to try anymore, or like she’s never going to feel happy ever again, I want her to have some coping skills to get through that shit.
 I want her to know how to recognize and redirect negative thoughts and how to re-frame her logic.
 I want her to practice listening to the sounds of the trees in the wind, meditating or being mindful, counting her breaths, writing her hopes and dreams and fears and resentments down, and recognizing her emotions and her triggers.
-All of these are skills that might make a critical difference one day, and that have already been incredibly protective for her on many days.
+All of these are skills that might make a critical difference one day, and that has already been incredibly protective for her on many days.

 These are things that I believe to be every bit as important to her education as a whole person as the stuff she’s learning in school.
 I’m searching for ways to help her feel the consequences of her actions or lack of action without destroying too much of her soul in the process.
 I’m taking her to therapy when she feels overwhelmed by anxiety so that she knows it’s okay to feel her feelings and so that she feels capable of coping with them.